rkuma183/wilsonmar.github.io/_posts/2016-03-01-javascript-in-loadrunner.md

 > I write programs that makes these edits for you.
 Call me!

+### Create Recording Action File to Receive Generated Code

+PROTIP: Generally, it's best to leave the automatically created Action.c file with the fewest custom lines.
+This would reserve use of Action for more flexibility in the future.

+NOTE: Not all script protocols are able to record within an existing script.
+Only scripts for Web, Java, WAP, Oracle NCA, or RTE Vuser script can be recorded this way.

+PROTIP: Record into a file which is not executed so that whatever is generated can be gradually copy and pasted into a working script.
+And the script continues to be runnable after generation

+CHALLENGE: Create a separate action file to receive generated code which is never executed.

+1. Right-click on Actions in the Solution Explorer.

+2. Select Create New Action… for the pop-up:

+3. Replace Action1 with "Recording".

+4. Press OK to dismiss the dialog.

+### Remove Recording Action File from Run-Time Logic

+PROTIP: Each Action listed in the script is a separate program file in the script folder.

+CHALLENGE: Remove extra action Recording from Run Logic so that it does not get executed automatically by LoadRunner.

+5.Press F4 or menu Replay | Run-Time Settings

+6.Click Run Logic.

+7.Right-Click on Recording.

+8.Select Remove Item.

+9.Click OK to dismiss the dialog.

+10.Press Ctrl+Shift+F4 or menu File | Save to save the script

 ### Adjust link retrieval mode

 A request generated looks like this: